-- Anaesthesia, with intravenous fluid therapy as standard.
+- Anaesthesia, with pre-op blood checks and intravenous fluid therapy as standard.

 - Patient monitoring with advanced multiparameter equipment throughout as standard.

-- Analgesia, anti-inflammatory & antibiotic therapy to cover the patient’s needs to the first recheck
+- Analgesia, anti-inflammatory & routine antibiotic therapy to cover the patient’s needs over the first 5 days post-op.

-We don’t make annoying additions to your bill for an extra dressing here or for an extra dressing there.
+We don’t make annoying additions to your bill for the odd extra dressing here or for an extra dressing there.